joakimsahlstrom/twyn/README.md

 ```

 ###Twyn supports interface inheritance
-Instances of C1 in the example below will have all properties specified by Parent1 & Parent2
+Instances of C1 in the example below will have all properties specified by Parent1 & Parent2 (duh!)
 ```java
 public interface C1 extends Parent1, Parent2 {
 	String getName();